-Like most Americans, I love a good Buffalo Wing.
-And since I was in Buffalo, I had to test out a few varieties to see which place had the best wings in Buffalo.
-While most people would argue that Anchor Bar or Duff’s are the places to check out, we also heard that Dinosaur BBQ had some pretty good wings, so we checked that out, too.
+Like most Americans, I love a good Buffalo Chicken Wing.
+And since I was in Buffalo, I had to test out a few varieties to see which wing spot had the best wings in Buffalo.
+While most people would argue that Anchor Bar or Duff’s are the places to check out, we also heard that Dinosaur BBQ had some pretty good wings, so we tried out the wings there, too.

 First up was Anchor Bar, which claims the Buffalo wing was created there in the 1960’s (though Anchor Bar has been there since 1935).
 Anchor Bar has a few locations and we, of course, went to the original location on Main Street.